 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

 Travel & Transportation

-Nighttime travel is dangerous, and it is inadvisable to drive outside urban centers after dark.
+Nighttime travel is dangerous.
+You should not drive outside urban centers after dark.
 Even when driving in the city, keep car doors locked and the windows up.
 You should be aware of your surroundings and drive defensively.

-We do not recommended paying any fee (bribe) to police or other authorities for them to perform their work, or to avoid sanctions.
+You should not pay any fee (bribe) to police or other authorities for them to perform their work, or to avoid sanctions.